-0.2 Project Introduction
+Project Introduction

-In 2009, Trevor Chan from Enlight Software released the source code for Seven Kingdoms: Ancient Adversaries.
+On 2009, Trevor Chan from Enlight Software released the source code for Seven Kingdoms: Ancient Adversaries.
 He released it under a community project so that developers can provide some long awaited bug fixes and address some other game-play issues.

 The official website for Seven Kingdoms: Ancient Adversaries OSS Project is at https://7kfans.com/.
-Here you will find the forums, wiki, and download page.
+Here you will find the forums and download page.